 It isn’t only biblical figures who lived to well-seasoned ages of 900 years or more.
 Ancient texts from many cultures have listed life spans most modern people find simply and literally unbelievable.
 Some say it’s due to misunderstandings in the translation process, or that the numbers have symbolic meaning—but against the many explanations are also counterarguments that leave the historian wondering whether the human lifespan has actually decreased so significantly over thousands of years.

 For example, one explanation is that the ancient Near East understanding of a year could be different than our concept of a year today.
 Perhaps a year meant an orbit of the moon (a month) instead of an orbit of the sun (12 months).

-But if we make the changes accordingly, while it brings the age of the biblical figure Adam down from 930 to a more reasonable 77 at the time of his death, it also means he would have fathered his son Enoch at the age of 11.
-And Enoch would have only been 5 years old when he fathered Methuselah.
+But if we make the changes accordingly, while it brings the age of the biblical figure Adam down from 930 to a more reasonable 77 at the time of his death, it also means he would have fathered his son, Seth, at the age of 11.
+And Enoch, another biblical figure, would have only been 5 years old when he fathered Methuselah.

 Similar inconsistencies arise when we adjust the year figures to represent seasons instead of solar orbits, noted Carol A. Hill in her article “Making Sense of the Numbers of Genesis,” published in the journal “Perspectives on Science and Christian Faith” in December 2003.

 Similar problems have arisen when adjusting ages in ancient texts with the assumption that authors used a certain pattern for skewing the actual ages (such as multiplying them by a given number).